Daniell cell: Chemistry

 These processes result in the accumulation of solid copper at the cathode and the corrosion of the zinc electrode into the solution as zinc cations.

 In classroom demonstrations, a form of the Daniell cell known as two half cells is often used due to its simplicity.
 The two half cells each support one half of the reactions described above.
 A wire and light bulb may connect the two electrodes.
 Excess electrons produced by the oxidation of zinc metal are “pushed” out of the anode, which is therefore the negative electrode, travel through the wire and are "pulled" into the copper cathode where they are consumed by the reduction of copper ions.
-This provides an electrical current that illuminates the bulb.
+This provides an electric current that illuminates the bulb.

 Since neither half reaction will occur independently of the other, the two half cells must be connected in a way that will allow ions to move freely between them.
 A porous barrier or ceramic disk may be used to separate the two solutions while allowing the flow of sulfate ions.
 When the half cells are placed in two entirely different and separate containers, a salt bridge is often used to connect the two cells.
 The salt bridge typically contains a high concentration of potassium nitrate (a salt that will not interfere chemically with the reaction in either half-cell).
 In the above wet-cell during discharge, nitrate anions in the salt bridge move into the zinc half-cell in order to balance the increase in Zn^{2+} ions.
 At the same time, potassium ions from the salt bridge move into the copper half-cell in order to replace the Cu^{2+} ions being precipitated onto the copper electrode.

 If the cell is connected to a potential source (e.g. a battery charger) such that the potential difference of the source is slightly higher than the cell emf (1.1 V) then the current flow could be reversed and the reaction would become: